Sean-Toroghi/Deep-learning/Computer Vision.md

 Torch tensoro has the ability to compute gradient by specifying `requires_grad = True` when defining the input tensor.
 Then by calling `output.backward()` function, we get the gradient with respect to input x by calling `x.grad()` function.

+Note that Pytorch is specifically optimized to run on GPu, which gives it an edge compare with computing the same outcome via numpy.

 __Building a nueral network with PyTorch__

 -